 Imagine a brightly colored circus tent by the Italian Adriatic sea, in the shadow of the elegant Grand Hotel Rimini.
 A tribute to the dreamlike vision of Federico Fellini.
 Step inside and you’ll find not jugglers or trapeze artists but Michelin-starred chefs flying from one daring dish to the next with the greatest of ease in a big open kitchen show.
 As soon as the dates were official, we started daydreaming about the Grand Finale of our culinary bike journey in Italy.

-Massimo Bottura and top chefs from around the world gather in Rimini - in the region of Emilia Romagna - for the Al Meni festival on the 17th and 18th of June.
+Massimo Bottura and top chefs from around the world gather in Rimini - in the region of Emilia Romagna - for the Al Meni festival in June.
 The Fellini-inspired 8½ Circus marquee offers a feast of flavor with gourmet street food, show cooking with the chefs and a market with local farm, craft and design products.

 12 Michelin-starred chefs from the Emilia Romagna region meet 12 young international chefs in and around the circus tent in an event that celebrates the people and heritage of a truly unique area.